joesalaz/team-the-variable-team/README.md

 ---

-*This documentation was created in 2025 to preserve our 2019 capstone project work and document the ongoing modernization process.
-The original application represents the collaborative teamwork and full-stack development experience gained during our time at Southern Careers Institute.*
+*This documentation was created in 2025 to preserve and showcase our 2019 capstone project work.
+The application demonstrates the full-stack development skills and collaborative teamwork learned during my time at Southern Careers Institute.*